Head-on collisions can be horrific accidents with tragic results. The impact can lead to severe injuries and considerable property damage.

-- Should I Contact a Lawyer for an Accident That Was My Fault?
+- Should I Contact a Lawyer for a Car Accident That Was My Fault?

 - If the Other Driver Says I Am at Fault, Does This Matter?

-- What Is the Time Limit for Filing a Claim in a Head-On Collision?
+- What Is the Time Limit for Filing a Claim in a Head-On Crash?

-Truth be told, there is no “average” settlement that will help you understand how much you could get from your car accident claim.
+There is no “average” settlement amount you can use to understand how much you can get from your car accident claim.
 That’s because every crash is different, and everyone is affected differently by their injuries.

 It is worth noting that head-on collisions usually yield higher settlements than other car accident claims.
-That’s because head-on collisions cause so much more damage than other crashes, both to your vehicle and to you.
+That’s because head-on collisions cause more damage than other crashes to your vehicle and you.

 Injuries in head-on collisions can be quite severe because of the physics of the crash.
 Drivers and passengers are generally thrown forward.

-In the best-case scenarios, the car occupants are seat belted and thrown into airbags, which can crack ribs and break a few facial bones.
-In the worst case, drivers and passengers who are not seat belted can fly through the windshield onto the road.
+In the best-case scenario, the car occupants are wearing seat belts and thrown into airbags, which might cause cracked ribs and other broken bones.
+In the worst case, drivers and passengers not seat belted can fly through the windshield onto the road.

-No, you should not accept the first offer that you receive from the insurance company.
-They often want to lowball you and give you much less than you’re actually owed.
-After a car accident, you shouldn’t sign anything or give the insurance company any information they don’t absolutely need until you talk to a lawyer.
+No, you should not accept the first offer from the insurance company.
+They often want to make a lowball offer, giving you much less than you’re owed.
+After a car accident, you shouldn’t sign anything or give the insurance company any information they don’t need until you talk to a lawyer.

-Our head-on collision lawyers in Atlanta are experts when it comes to negotiating with the insurance company.
-It’s important to have someone by your side who can defend you from predatory insurance adjusters and keep them from taking advantage of you.
+Our head-on collision lawyers in Atlanta are experts in negotiating with the insurance company.
+It’s important to have someone who can defend you from predatory insurance adjusters and keep them from taking advantage of you.

 The most obvious signal of fault is one driver veering into the wrong lane and hitting another car going in the proper direction.
-But don’t try to figure out fault on your own.
+However, don’t try to figure out the fault on your own.
 There can be multiple factors in head-on collisions.

-Call a personal injury attorney at John Foy & Associates for a free consultation and let our seasoned investigators sift through the evidence.
+Call a personal injury attorney at our law firm for a free consultation, and let our seasoned investigators sift through the evidence.
 Our Atlanta head-on collision lawyers have years of experience and have accident reconstruction experts on call to find out what happened in your crash.

-Do not argue with the other driver about who is at fault.
-Simply exchange information and remain cordial.
-Fault is determined by a number of factors and will be detailed in the police report and the insurance company report.
+Do not argue with the at-fault driver.
+Instead, exchange information and remain cordial.
+Several factors determine fault and will be detailed in the police report and the insurance company report.

-According to the Official Code of Georgia Annotated (OCGA) §51-12-33, you are allowed to recover for a case even if you are partially at fault.
-This is called comparative negligence—our attorneys can help determine your percentage of fault.
-There may even be a liable third party–for example, you may have been driving on a defective roadway.
+According to the Official Code of Georgia Annotated (OCGA) §51-12-33, you can recover for a case even if you are partially at fault.
+This is called comparative negligence.
+Our attorneys can help determine your percentage of fault.
+There may even be a liable third party; for example, you may have been driving on a defective roadway.

-In Georgia, the statute of limitations—or time allowed for pursuing a case–is generally two years after the accident.
-However, there are shorter exceptions.
+In Georgia, the statute of limitations (or time allowed for pursuing a case) is generally two years after the accident.
+However, under certain conditions, the statute can be tolled.

-However, it’s especially important in a head-on collision to get started as soon as possible.
-First, you need medical care and we can help point you in the right direction even if you can’t afford it.
-Second, evidence grows “cold” and witnesses disappear.
-The sooner we get started, the better.
+However, starting as soon as possible is especially important in a head-on collision.
+First, you need medical care, and we can help point you in the right direction even if you can’t afford it.
+Second, evidence grows “cold,” and witnesses disappear.
+Therefore, the sooner we get started, the better.

 Talk to a Head-On Collision Attorney in Atlanta Today

 The Atlanta head-on collision lawyers at John Foy & Associates are part of a large, well-established personal injury firm in Atlanta.
-For the last 20 years, we’ve helped people who have been injured through another’s negligence recover millions of dollars.
+We’ve helped people injured through another’s negligence recover millions of dollars for two decades.

 We’ve seen our share of auto accidents throughout the years.
-Our reputation for being ethical and vigilant is well known throughout the insurance industry.
-If a John Foy & Associates attorney represents you, we’ll take care of all the legal details.
-Give us a call or contact us online and someone will be ready to talk to you, available 24/7.
+Our reputation for being ethical and vigilant is well-known throughout the insurance industry.